-The markets in which the Group operates are highly competitive and it is expected that this trend will continue in the coming years with the increasing entry of non-bank competitors (some of which have large client portfolios and strong brand recognition) and the emergence of new business models.
-In recent years, the financial services sector has undergone a significant transformation driven by the development of mobile technologies and the entry of new players into activities previously controlled by financial institutions.
-Although the Group is making efforts to adapt to these changes, through its digital transformation, its competitive position is affected by the regulatory asymmetry that benefits non-bank operators.
-For example, banking groups are subject to prudential regulations that have implications for most of their businesses, including those in which they compete with non-bank operators (such as FinTech or BigTech) that are only subject to regulations specific to the activity they develop or that benefit from loopholes in the regulatory environment.
-Furthermore, when banking groups carry out financial activities through the use of new technologies, they are generally subject to additional internal governance rules that place such groups at a competitive disadvantage.
+The markets in which the Group operates are highly competitive and it is expected that this trend will continue in the coming years with the increasing entry of non-bank competitors (some of which have large client portfolios and strong brand recognition) and the emergence of new business models (e.g. neobanks without branch networks).
+In recent years, the financial services sector has undergone a significant transformation driven by the development of mobile technologies, data-driven innovation, and the entry of new players into activities previously controlled by financial institutions.
+Although the Group is making efforts to adapt to these changes, through its digital transformation, its competitive position is also affected by some regulatory asymmetries that benefit non-bank operators.
+For example, banking groups are subject to prudential regulations that have implications for most of their businesses, including those in which they compete with non-bank operators (such as FinTech or BigTech) that are subject only to regulations specific to the activity they develop or that benefit from loopholes in the regulatory environment.
+This means, for example, that when banking groups carry out financial activities through the use of new technologies, they are generally subject to additional internal governance rules that place such groups at a competitive disadvantage.

-Moreover, the widespread adoption of new technologies, including crypto currencies and alternative payment systems that do not use the banking system, could erode the Group's business or require the Group to make substantial investment to modify or adapt existing products and services including its mobile and internet banking capabilities.
+Moreover, the widespread adoption of new technologies, including artificial intelligence, big data analysis, crypto currencies and alternative payment systems that do not use the banking system, could erode the Group's business or require the Group to make substantial investments to modify or adapt existing products and services including its mobile and internet banking capabilities.
 Likewise, the increasing use of these new technologies and mobile banking platforms could have an adverse impact on the Group's investments in facilities, equipment and employees of the branch network.
-A faster pace of transformation towards mobile and online banking models could require changes in the Group's commercial banking strategy, including the closure or sale of some branches and the restructuring of others, and the significant reduction in employees.
-These changes could result in significant expenses as the Group reconfigures and transforms its commercial network.
+A faster pace of transformation towards mobile and online banking models could require changes in the Group's commercial banking strategy, including the closure or sale of certain branches and the restructuring of others, and a significant reduction in employees.
+These changes could result in sizeable expenses as the Group reconfigures and transforms its commercial network.
 In addition, the trend towards the consolidation in the banking industry has created larger banks with which the Group must compete.
-According to the Bank of Spain, as a result of consolidation in the banking industry, the ten largest banking entities managed 87 per cent. of customer deposits in Spain as of March 2022.
-Failure to implement such changes efficiently and on a timely basis could have a material adverse impact on the Group's competitive position or otherwise have a material adverse effect on the Group's business, financial condition or results of operations (see Note 24 of the 2022 Consolidated Financial Statements).
+Any failure by the Group to adapt to its competitive environment or failure to implement any necessary changes to its business model efficiently or on a timely basis could have a material adverse impact on the Group's competitive position or otherwise have a material adverse effect on the Group's business, financial condition and results of operations.